 While snake plants don’t dislike grow lights, they’ll typically grow fine with natural light.
 You’ll only need to use artificial light if your snake plant is in a very dark room.

 You should see slow yet noticeable growth as long as you provide your snake plant with the proper environment and care.
-If your plant’s growth seems stagnant, check for and fix any problems, and you’ll get to enjoy all the benefits snake plants provide.
+If your plant’s growth seems stagnant, check for and fix any problems, and you’ll get to enjoy all the benefits snake plants provide, including their air purification powers in the home or office.